 The facade maintains its heritage elevation of overlooking balconies or Jharokas.

 The path is spruced up in pink & grey tiles with carefully placed dustbins at appropriate points.

 The whole stretch of 1 kilometre from Townhall to the Golden Temple has been lined with decorative lampposts, benches & green shrubs giving it a warm & vintage look of the bygone era.

 The night view of the street is a mesmerising view with lights creating a dramatic effect.

 Statues depicting the culture and folk dance of the state are a visual delight

-Moving further, as u approach the chowk of historical Jallianwala Bagh, an iconic marble statue named as the ‘Smriti Memorial’ dedicated to the martyrs of the 1919 massacre catches your eye which is even more enchanting during nighttime, when lit with led lights.
+Approaching the chowk further, an iconic marble statue named as the ‘Smriti Memorial’ catches your eye.
+It is dedicated to the martyrs of the 1919 massacre & is even more enchanting during nighttime, when lit with led lights.